vygr/ChrysaLisp/docs/CSCRIPT.md

 ```

 Notice what has happened here.
 The results of the addition and subtraction sub
 expressions have been stacked up into the results `_v0` and `_v1` !
-And note
+Note that
-that the work carried out to do the subtraction sub expression does not use
+the work carried out to do the subtraction sub expression does not use `_v0`,
-`_v0`, it is not trashed !
+it is not trashed !
 Also note that we are not actually using 'real' VP
 registers yet !
 No mention of `:r0` or `:r1` etc. ;)

 ### Assign inputs and outputs